 This would be a breach of contract of which we take very seriously.

-We have taken back only three dogs during our 12 years in breeding and all were re-homed free of charge.
+We have taken back only four dogs during our 13 years in breeding.

 As responsible pet owners, we cannot emphasise enough how important it is to have a well trained, calm and obedient dog, especially as the Leonberger is very big and powerful.

 We have trained most of our dogs under the Kennel Club Good Citizen Scheme and we make training our first priority.
 Most of our gang has at least the Bronze Award, a few have done up to silver but we only managed to get two to Gold level.
 Training begins at just 12 weeks old.
 We also train our pups for the show ring and usually only show dogs until they have their first litter.